|Duration||1 Year Full-time|

-The academics who teach on the course are all experienced professionals who have worked in a variety of major accounting firms, financial institutions and leading industrial companies both nationally and internationally.
+The academics who teach this course are all experienced professionals who have worked in a variety of major accounting firms, financial institutions, and leading industrial companies both nationally and internationally.
 All hold accounting qualifications and/or have significant industry experience.
 Our academic staff are also actively engaged in professionally relevant research and publication.

-Assessment for the taught modules is by a combination of end-of-year written exam and continuous assessment in the form of interim exams and projects.
-For a fuller description of these, please go to the Book of Modules.
+Assessment for the taught modules is by a combination of end-of-year written exams and continuous assessment in the form of interim exams and projects.
+For a fuller description of these, please see the Book of Modules.

 Why Choose This Course